KxSystems/docs/docs/ml/automl/ug/proc.md

 :fontawesome-brands-github:
 [KxSystems/automl](https://github.com/kxsystems/automl)

-The procedures outlined below describe the steps required to prepare extracted features for training a model, perform cross validation to determine the most generalizable model and optimize this model using hyperparameter search.
+The procedures outlined below describe the steps required to prepare extracted features for training a model, perform cross validation to determine the most generalizable model, and optimize this model using hyperparameter search.
 These steps follow on from the [data pre-processing methods](preproc.md).

 The following are the procedures completed when the default system configuration is deployed: